Data Preparation

 Note: Google Docs users can export files as Markdown, PDF, or DOCX.

-Once your files look good, proceed to the next step.
+Once your files are in order, proceed to the next step.

 Use SeekrFlow’s API to upload key documents and generate an AI-ready dataset.
 Documents can be in the following formats: